Decair/WOTR_FxTweaks/README.md

 Fixed a rare mod-conflict which enabled another mod to break FX Tweaks' json parsing due to leveraging shared serialization settings.

+Updated the mod name from Buff FX Tweaks to just FX Tweaks, as it's been broadening beyond just the buffs it handed in v1.0.0.

 v1.2.0 should be compatible with the latest Beta and Release versions of WOTR (so both v1.0.9 and 1.1.0).
 If you notice an issue, please create an issue on [github](https://github.com/Decair/WOTR_FxTweaks).

 ### v1.1.0